Huanli-Gong/Vector-Database/README.md

     }).await?;
 ```

-Then, I ran another query with a simple filter that checks if the previous query result has a city name of "New York".
+Then, I ran another query with a simple filter that checks if the previous query result has a city name of "London".
 Here is the code snippet:

 ```rust
 let search_result_filtered = client.search_points(&SearchPoints {